 People with NPD or narcissistic tendencies sometimes show a pattern of manipulative, controlling behavior that involves both verbal abuse and emotional manipulation.
-This all falls under the umbrella of narcissistic abuse.

 These tactics can confuse you, make you question your sense of reality, and damage your self-esteem.

 Keep in mind that abuse and narcissism aren’t always related.
-A diagnosis of NPD doesn’t automatically translate to abusive behavior and many people who engage in abuse don’t have NPD.
+A diagnosis of NPD doesn’t automatically translate to abusive behavior, and many people who engage in abuse don’t have NPD.

 Regardless, a mental health diagnosis never excuses abusive behavior.
 People choose to abuse and manipulate others, and it’s possible to live with traits of narcissism, or any personality disorder, without becoming abusive.